CHOLERA -1873

 are all in their graves.

 Flat Iron Square is a good place to breed disease.
-The filth is allowed
+The

 to accumulate and rot; the houses are dirty; the water bad.
 To-day and